ang3el7z/windows-singbox-ui/README.md

 # SingBox-UI

-Modern client for working with SingBox subscriptions with a mobile design.
+Modern Windows client for working with SingBox subscriptions with a mobile design.

 > ⚠️ **Disclaimer**
 > This project is intended **strictly for educational and research purposes**.